aprajita0/game-dev-final/readMe.md

 - Brick break sound effect
 - Paddle shrinks as score increases
 - Color palette for normal bricks
+## How to Run

+- Clone the repo
+- Open in Unity Hub
+- Load the scene from Assets/Breakout/Breakout
+- Press Play

 ## How to Play